Robin1853/Reference-Code/README.md

 Breastmnist:   https://medmnist.com/

 ### 2Layer_QNN ###
 In the context of my master's thesis, I also conducted Investigations of two-layer quanvolutions in hybrid networks.
-The code is comparable to the Masterthesis code, but less intuitive, due to the self-coded hands-on approach, the reshaping of the images for the two-layer quantum circuits.
+CUDA is used to accelerate the training of the network to acceptable training times.
+The code is comparable to the Masterthesis code, but less intuitive, due to the hands-on approach of the reshaping of the images for the two-layer quantum circuits.

 ### Paper Crawler ###
-A small hands-on code of mine for automatic paper search and storage of relevant papers on archive
+A small hands-on code of mine for automatic paper search and storage of relevant papers on arXiv.